cvmigero/flexurba/README.md

 <img src="man/figures/README-examplegrid-1.png" alt="Grid classification with the standard parameters" width="100%" />

-But, the `flexurba` package has more functionalities.
-The function `DoU_classify_grid()` allows the user to adapt various parameters in the classification algorithm, including the the minimum population thresholds.
+The function `DoU_classify_grid()` also allows to adapt the standard parameters in the DEGURBA algorithm.
+For example, the population thresholds for urban centres are adapted in the code example below.

-The code below adapts the following parameter settings:

 - `UC_density_threshold = 1250`: the minimum density threshold for urban
   centres (`UC`) is changed to 1250 inhabitants per km² instead of the